What is SSL Stripping and How to Stop SSL Stripping Attack?

 ● Use SSL Pinning

-SSL pinning, also known as a certificate or public key pinning, is a method of ensuring that a trusted SSL certificate is being used for a website.
-The process involves ‘pinning’ or hard-coding the specific SSL certificate or public key in the client software.
+SSL pinning, also known as certificate or public key pinning, ensures that a website uses a trusted SSL certificate.
+The process involves ‘pinning’ or hard-coding the client software’s specific SSL certificate or public key.

 When a web browser connects to a website, it checks the SSL certificate presented by the website against the pinned certificate or public key.
-If the certificate or key does not match, the connection is terminated, as a potential SSL stripping attack may be in progress.
+The connection terminates if the certificate or key does not match, as it indicates a potential SSL stripping attack might be in progress.
 This helps to prevent SSL stripping.
-Thus, only the trusted SSL certificate is used for the website and not one that has been intercepted by an attacker.
+Thus, only the trusted SSL certificate is used for the website, not the one an attacker has intercepted.

 ● Using SSL Inspection Tools

 SSL inspection tools, also known as SSL proxying or SSL decryption tools, intercept and inspect encrypted SSL/TLS traffic.
-These tools prevent SSL stripping by monitoring the network for SSL stripping attacks and blocking them before they can be executed.
+These tools actively prevent SSL stripping by monitoring the network for SSL stripping attacks and actively blocking them before they can execute.

 The process involves intercepting SSL/TLS traffic, decrypting it, and then re-encrypting it with a new certificate before forwarding it to the intended destination.
 This allows the tool to inspect the traffic for malicious activity and block it before it can cause harm.
 It also allows the tool to monitor the traffic for compliance with security policies and to identify and block any attempts to bypass security controls.